redhat-openstack/openstack-puppet-modules/README.md

 * Installs the Cassandra package (default **dsc22**).
 * Configures settings in *${config_path}/cassandra.yaml*.
 * Optionally ensures that the Cassandra service is enabled and running.
-* Optionally configures a Yum repository to install the Cassandra packages from (on Red Hat).
-* Optionally configures an Apt repository to install the Cassandra packages from (on Ubuntu).
 * On Ubuntu systems, optionally replace ```/etc/init.d/cassandra``` with a workaround for [CASSANDRA-9822](https://issues.apache.org/jira/browse/CASSANDRA-9822).